Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 Should I Wrap My Pork Shoulder?

 It is always encouraged to wrap your pork shoulder at some point in the smoking process.
-Many BBQ pitmasters believe that you should wrap it in foil or peach paper once it hits an internal temperature of 165°.
-Wrapping helps to further elevate the internal temperature of the pork and also helps to tenderize it by steaming it.
+Many BBQ pitmasters believe you should wrap it in foil or peach paper once it hits an internal temperature of 165°.
+Wrapping helps elevate the internal temperature of the pork further and tenderizes it by steaming it.
 This process also assists in breaking down the fat and collagen to make the meat more tender and juicier.

 The Resting Period

-I’ve always learned ever since my days in culinary school that it is incredibly important to let the meat rest before cutting into it or serving it.
-During this resting time, the juices soak back into the pork bringing about a lot more flavor and tenderness to it.
-This process can take anywhere from 30-60 minutes and I advise covering the pork in foil or butcher’s paper while it rests.
+Since culinary school, I’ve learned that letting the meat rest before cutting it or serving it is incredibly important.
+During this resting time, the juices soak back into the pork, bringing about a lot more flavor and tenderness to it.
+This process can take anywhere from 30 to 60 minutes, and I advise covering the pork in foil or butcher’s paper while it rests.

 What Is Bark?